Ulm-IQO/qudi/docs/data_storage.md

 instantiate and configure the storage object appropriately.
 Each specialized storage object can provide an entirely different set of parameters to initialize.
 You can look up configuration options for a specific storage object in the `__init__` method doc string of the respective class.
-All configuration parameters present in the `__init__` of the storage class should also be accessible through as instance attributes or properties (setters and getters) to read and alter them dynamically after the instance has been created.

 So the first step before loading and saving data arrays is always to create an instance of the desired storage object.